ichbinfreya/nonsql-challenge/README.md

 Check the number of documents to ensure they were deleted.

 ## Database Analysis
-In 'NoSQL_analysis_starter.ipynb' notebooj, I explored the database and convert into DataFrames by answering the questions listed in the notebook.
+In 'NoSQL_analysis_starter.ipynb' notebook, I explored the database and convert into DataFrames by answering the following questions:

+1. Which establishments have a hygiene score equal to 20?
+2. Which establishments in London have a RatingValue greater than or equal to 4?

+The London Local Authority has a longer name than "London".
+Used $regex in the search.

+3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

+Compare the geocode to find the nearest locations.
+Search within 0.01 degree on either side of the latitude and longitude.

+4. How many establishments in each Local Authority area have a hygiene score of 0?

+Sort the results from highest to lowest, and print out the top ten local authority areas.
+Used aggregation method.